TritonDataCenter/manta/docs/operator-guide.md

        "manta-adm update".
 Each of these steps is idempotent, but the shard and hash ring must be set up before deploying any zones.

-8. If desired, set up connectivity to the "ops", "marlin-dashboard", and "madtom" zones.
+10. If desired, set up connectivity to the "ops", "marlin-dashboard", and "madtom" zones.
 See "Overview of Operating Manta" below for details.

+11. For multi-datacenter deployments, set the MUSKIE\_MULTI\_DC SAPI property.
+    This is required to enforce that object writes are distributed to multiple datacenters.
+In the SAPI master datacenter:

+        headnode $ app_uuid="$(sdc-sapi /applications?name=manta | json -H uuid)"
+        headnode $ echo '{ "metadata": { "MUSKIE_MULTI_DC": true } }' | \
+            sapiadm update "$app_uuid"

+    Repeat the following in each datacenter.

+        headnode $ manta-oneach -s webapi 'svcadm restart "*muskie*"'

-9. If you wish to enable basic monitoring, run:
+12. If you wish to enable basic monitoring, run the following in each
+    datacenter:

         manta-adm alarm config update

     to deploy Amon probes and probe groups shipped with Manta.
 This will cause alarms to be opened when parts of Manta are not functioning.
 Email notifications are enabled by default using the address provided to `manta-init` above.
 (Email notifications only work after you have configured the Amon service for sending email.)
 If you want to be notified about alarm events via XMPP, see "Changing alarm contact methods" below.

 ## Post-Deployment Steps